A combined first and second order model for a junction with ramp buffer: Models and notations for traffic flow

-Traffic flow $f_e$ and velocity $V_e$ are directly coupled to the traffic density $\rho_e$ and $\rhomax_e, \vmax_e$ denote the maximal density or velocity, respectively.
-For the description of coupling and boundary conditions, we introduce the widely used demand and supply functions~\cite{GoaGoeKol2016}
+Let $\massflux_\Leftroad$, $\massflux_\onramp$ denote the initially unknown mass flux coming from the incoming road and the onramp.
+The total flux has to exit into the outgoing road such that $\massflux_\Rightroad = \massflux_\Leftroad + \massflux_\onramp$.
+In agreement with the literature~\cite{CocGarPic2005,trafficandgranularflow_lebacque}, we employ the widely used demand and supply formulation for admissible flux values.
+The fluxes at the junction are bounded by demand and supply

+These are used to determine the flux at the junction and allow for an appropriate description of the coupling and boundary conditions~\cite{trafficandgranularflow_lebacque}.
+The demand $\LWRdemand(\rho_\Leftroad)$ of the incoming road and the supply $\LWRsupply(\rho_\Rightroad)$ of the outgoing road are defined as follows: